scp756-221/course-site/docs/a2/page.md

 ## Part 1: Running an Amazon EC2 instance

-In this part you will repeat the build-debug-fix-test-commit cycle that you performed in Assignment&nbsp;1, only this time the server will be running in the cloud, on a remote instance of an Amazon EC2 virtual machine.
-Note the point of this step is to arrive at an EC2 instance while providing some visibility into the EC2 service for students who are either unfamiliar with the concept of virtualization or cloud service.
-The steps provided are far from optimal but adequate for this.
+In this part you will repeat the build-debug-fix-test-commit cycle of Assignment&nbsp;1 with one difference.
+This time the server will be running in the cloud, on an Amazon EC2 virtual machine ("instance").
+Note the point of Part 1 is to arrive at an EC2 instance while providing some visibility into the EC2 service for students who are either unfamiliar with the concept of virtualization or cloud service.
+Thus, the steps provided far from optimal but adequate for this.

 ### Setting up your AWS credentials